dotlambda/metro-hd/website/content/pages/implementation.rst

 Then, there is also a function :code:`move()` which automatically decides in which direction to move.
-For example, a monster with :code:`movement==FOLLOW_PROTAGONIST` will automatically move towards the protagonist whenever this function is called with that very monster as argument.
+For example, a monster with :code:`movement==FOLLOW_PROTAGONIST` will automatically move towards the protagonist whenever a pointer to that very monster is passed to the function.

 Course of the Game
 ==================